 We also think more research is needed to further improve tests for diagnosing heart attacks in both men and women.

 Watch our video about how our research is improving heart attack diagnosis in women.
-VIDEO

 Shifting perceptions of heart attacks